1mTojii/Project-Viper/README.md

 Practically: this is a personal learning tool for CTFs, HTB boxes, and my own lab environment.
 Point it at systems you own or have explicit permission to test.
 Same rules as any pentest tool, nmap, Metasploit, whatever, legality is about what you point it at, not the tool itself.

+## What's actually in here

 ## Status

 Actively being built.
 Dual boot.
 Viper running and behaving (mostly).
-RAG/knowledge feeding and a lot more — in progress.
+RAG/knowledge feeding and a lot more - in progress.
 Might eventually move the LLM work to my heavier pc once Im fed up with how slow this process is.

 ## Credits